hipstas/audio-ml-introduction/01 Tag and Extract Chimes.md

 ### Setup

-- Before the workshop, follow the steps in [README.md](https://github.com/hipstas/audio-ml-introduction/blob/master/README.md) to install the software you will need for this workshop.
+- Before the workshop, follow the steps in [README.md](https://github.com/hipstas/audio-ml-introduction/blob/master/README.md) to install the software you will need.
 - Download the workshop guide and Audio Tagging Toolkit from GitHub and unzip them.
 Move the **audio-ml-introduction-master** and **audio-tagging-toolkit-master** folders to the desktop.
   - [Download workshop guide](https://github.com/hipstas/audio-ml-introduction/archive/master.zip)
   - [Download Audio Tagging Toolkit](https://github.com/hipstas/audio-tagging-toolkit/archive/master.zip)